airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ![](../.gitbook/assets/airbyte_deploy_windows_docker.png)

 ## Troubleshooting

+**I have a Mac with the M1 chip.
+Is it possible to run Airbyte?**

+Some users using Macs with an M1 chip are facing some problems running Airbyte.
+The problem is related with the chip and Docker.
+[Issue #2017](https://github.com/airbytehq/airbyte/issues/2017) was created to follow up the problem, you can subscribe to it and get updates about the resolution.
+If you can successfully run Airbyte using a MacBook with the M1 chip, let us know so that we can share the process with the community!

+**Other issues**

 If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!
 We also have a [FAQ](../faq/technical-support.md) section in our docs for common problems.